B2B Content Marketing Case Study: 268% traffic growth in 6 months

 Sales Hacker just share the case study and all the stats:

-What kind of event they arranged for their partners
+What kind of event do they arrange for their partners

 What was the topic